mongodb/docs/source/includes/api/list-tables/event-response-documents-onprem.rst

      - string
      - The name of the shard associated with the event.

+   * - targetPublicKey
+     - string
+     - Public key of the API Key targeted by the event.

    * - targetUsername
      - string
      - Username for the |mms| user targeted by this event.